omolaja/VentageSolution/README.md

 # VentageSolution

+Introduction
+VentageAPI is a user-friendly API designed to streamline the creation and management of Ventage customers.
+It empowers client applications to seamlessly interact with the Ventage platform by sending requests to create new users and manage their details efficiently.

+VentageAPI provides a set of well-defined endpoints that allow for the comprehensive handling of customer data, including their personal information, contact details, and addresses.
+The API ensures data consistency, security, and ease of integration, making it an ideal solution for businesses looking to integrate Ventage customer creation capabilities into their applications.

+Key features of VentageAPI include:

+a Customer Creation: Easily create new Ventage customers by sending requests with the necessary information.

+b.
+Data Management: Manage customer details, including personal information, contact details, and addresses.

+c.
+Security: Secure endpoints to ensure the protection of customer data.

+d.
+Scalability: Designed to handle high volumes of customer creation requests efficiently.

+e.
+Documentation: Comprehensive documentation to facilitate easy integration and usage.

+VentageAPI is built using modern technologies and follows best practices in API development, ensuring reliability and performance.
+Whether you are developing a web application, mobile app, or any other client application, VentageAPI provides the tools you need to integrate Ventage customer management seamlessly.

 1. Design Decisions

 a.
 In-Memory Database: The implementation uses an in-memory SQLite database for simplicity and ease of setup during development.